-- Baptism isn’t about teaching the child in that moment: Presbyterians want people, even children, to understand their baptism, but that doesn’t need to occur prior to the event.
-For adults baptism can double as a teaching moment, but infant baptism has other purposes.
-An infant’s baptism is, in part, an expression of commitment by the parents and the church.
-As the child grows, so will their understanding of their own baptism.
-Similarly, boys didn’t understand why they were circumcised under the Old Covenant, but learned about its importance as they grew older.
+- Baptism isn’t about teaching the child at that moment: Presbyterians want people, even children, to understand their baptism, but that doesn’t need to occur before the event.
+Baptism can be a teaching moment for adults, but infant baptism has other purposes.
+An infant’s baptism is partly an expression of commitment by the parents and the church.
+As the child grows, so will their understanding of their baptism.
+Similarly, boys didn’t understand why they were circumcised under the Old Covenant but learned about its importance as they grew older.

-- Re-baptism as a symbol of return isn’t biblical: Some Presbyterians argue that people in some churches that practice credobaptism are re-baptized as a visible marker of their return to their faith or to the church.
+- Re-baptism as a symbol of return isn’t biblical: Some Presbyterians argue that people in some churches that practice credobaptism are re-baptized as a visible marker of their return to their faith or the church.
 This isn’t, however, the meaning or purpose of baptism in the Presbyterian tradition.
 If a person has never been baptized, they should be.
-But if a person has been baptized previously, there is no need for it to occur again.
-(Also see Presbyterian vs Protestant: What’s the Difference?)
+But if a person has been baptized previously, it is unnecessary to occur again.
+(Also see Presbyterian vs. Protestant: What’s the Difference?)

 Colossians 2:11-12 is an important passage to the paedobaptist and credobaptist positions.
 Historically, the Presbyterian tradition has used this passage to argue that infants should be baptized.
 Credobaptists, like the Baptist tradition, use the passages to defend their conviction that only professing believers should be baptized.

-The credobaptist response to this is that there are clearly parallels between the two ceremonies, but there are stark differences, too, beginning with circumcision related to physical birth, while baptism corresponds to spiritual birth in the New Testament.
+The credobaptist response is that there are clear parallels between the two ceremonies.
+Still, there are stark differences, too, beginning with circumcision related to physical birth, while baptism corresponds to spiritual birth in the New Testament.
 (Also see Are Presbyterians Liberal?)

-The Presbyterian response to this is that the recipients may have been professing believers, but that doesn’t take away from the purpose that God intends baptism to serve.
+The Presbyterian response is that the recipients may have been professing believers, but that doesn’t detract from the purpose God intends baptism to serve.
 (Also see Are Calvinists and Presbyterians the Same?)